Home » Marketing » Inbound Marketing – How to Generate Measurable Results

-Inbound marketing can be used as a kind of magnet that attracts customers.
+Inbound methodology can be seen as a kind of magnet that attracts customers.
 Outbound marketing can be seen as a kind of megaphone which is used to communicate to potential customers whether they wanted to hear the message or not.

 It’s challenging to draw a line between inbound and outbound.
 The purpose of Inbound marketing is to draw customers closer to the company and its services, but the first contact always has to occur somewhere.